Navjotbians/toxic-comment-classifier/README.md

 	</ul>

 With this much skewness in dataset, the model will give default accuracy of 90% in classifying a comment as a decent without learning anything.
 To overcome this problem we could use stratified K-fold cross validation techniques to make sure this skewness doesn't lead model to produce biased results.
-For the same reason, we are not using accuracy as a measure of a model performance, so we will explore alternative matrics that provide better guidance in evaluating and selecting model such as F1 score, AUC.
+For the same reason, we are not using accuracy as a measure of a model performance, so we will explore alternative matrics that provide better guidance in evaluating and selecting model such as F1 score, Jaccard score, AUC.
 <br>Further, pairwise label comparison is done to check if there is any kind of overlap between the features of the two labels, for example, it was noted that all the `severe_toxic` comments are `toxic`
 For details run  `eda.ipynb` from `notebooks/` to check the detailed exploration of the data